 Part 6(a) of the Agreement is deleted and replaced with the following:

 “(a) The 1993 ISDA Commodity Derivatives Definitions, as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
-All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions. .”
+All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions.
+Each Transaction entered into under this Agreement via the Website shall be subject to the terms and conditions of this Agreement together with the terms and conditions contained or expressly referred to in the Electronic Trading Agreement (the “ETA”) and the short and long definitions posted on the Website.

+In the event of any inconsistency (which has not been reconciled by the parties acting in a commercially reasonable manner within one (1) Local Business Day of the inconsistency being identified) between the capitalised terms in the short and long definitions posted on the Website and the defined terms in the Commodity Definitions (as defined in Part 6), such terms shall have the meanings given to them in the Commodity Definitions.”

 Except as specifically modified by this Amendment Agreement all of the terms and provisions of the Agreement are hereby reaffirmed and shall remain in full force and effect.